gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 At some point, a group member considers the OSCORE Security Context invalid and to be renewed.
 This happens, for instance, after a number of unsuccessful security processing of incoming messages from other group members, or when the Security Context expires as specified by the 'exp' parameter of the Join Response.

-When this happens, the group member retrieves updated security parameters and keying material.
+When this happens, the group member retrieves updated security parameters and group keying material.
 To this end, it sends a Key Re-Distribution Request, as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}, to the endpoint /group-oscore/NAME at the Group Manager, with NAME the name of the OSCORE group.

-Upon receiving the Key Re-Distribution Response defines in Section 4.3.2 of {{I-D.ietf-ace-key-groupcomm}}, the group member retrieves the updated security parameters and keying material, and use them to set up the new OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
+Upon receiving the Key Re-Distribution Response defines in Section 4.3.2 of {{I-D.ietf-ace-key-groupcomm}}, the group member retrieves the updated security parameters and group keying material, and use them to set up the new OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.

 # Retrieval of New Keying Material # {#sec-new-key}